mgiulio/trello-react/README.md

 # Description and Usage

-In this first iteration the app just loads and displays the 'Trello Development' board.
+In this first iteration the app just fetches and displays the data from an hardcoded (public)bord id, the 'Trello Development' board.

 The full card view is not implemented yet, clicking on a card opens a new tab with the card page displayed by Trello.